 How Does Leptospirosis Affect Humans?

-The effect of Leptospirosis in human is significantly less.
-The symptoms are very common to other diseases or conditions.
+The effect of Leptospirosis in humans is significantly less.
+The symptoms are very common in other diseases or conditions.
 In humans, Leptospirosis can cause different symptoms.
 The symptoms include:

 - Muscle pain.